kwan3217/rocket_sim/data/readme.md

 from figure 7-3, p54 of the TC-6 flight data report.
 Since the scale is in PSI Absolute, the chart has been manually edited such that the first point is t=0,P=14.7

+## `TitanSRM thrust curve.dig`
+Trace of generic thrust curve from Titan 3E Centaur D-1T Systems Summary, figure 6-15, p205.
+Curve is interpreted as being at standard conditions and at sea level throughout the burn -- it's probably imported data from a test on a test stand.

+## `UA1205 Thrust Curve.dig`
+Trace of a generic UA1205 motor, from the 120" Potential, figure 1.
+Curve is stated to be vacuum thrust at grain temperature of 80degF, very near the Voyager launch temperature of 82.5degF.